-213.110 Benefit Limit - Environmental Accessibility Adaptations/Adaptive 1-1-13 Equipment
+213.110 Benefit Limit - Environmental Accessibility Adaptations/Adaptive Equipment

-The overall cap for Environmental Accessibility Adaptations/Adaptive Equipment is \$7,500 per the lifetime of the eligible Alternatives waiver beneficiary.
-If a waiver beneficiary is receiving Environmental Accessibility Adaptations and Adaptive Equipment, the combined cost cannot exceed the \$7,500 overall cap.
-A waiver beneficiary may access through the waiver several occurrences of Environmental Accessibility Adaptations or for several items of Adaptive Equipment over a span of years, or he/she may access the whole \$7,500 at one time.
-Once the \$7,500 per eligible beneficiary is reached, no further Environmental Accessibility Adaptations/Adaptive Equipment can be accessed through the waiver by the eligible waiver beneficiary during his/her remaining lifetime.
+The overall cap for Environmental Accessibility Adaptations/Adaptive Equipment is \$7,500 per the lifetime of the eligible Alternatives waiver participant beneficiary.
+If a waiver participant beneficiary is receiving Environmental Accessibility Adaptations and Adaptive Equipment, the combined cost cannot exceed the \$7,500 overall cap.
+A waiver participant beneficiary may access through the waiver several occurrences of Environmental Accessibility Adaptations or for several items of Adaptive Equipment over a span of years, or he/she may access the whole \$7,500 at one time.
+Once the \$7,500 per eligible participant beneficiary is reached, no further Environmental Accessibility Adaptations/Adaptive Equipment can be accessed through the waiver by the eligible waiver participant beneficiary during his/her remaining lifetime.
+As with any Medicaid program, when the maximum benefit limit has been reached, the waiver participant will have to access funding from other sources, if additional Environmental Accessibility Adaptations/Adaptive Equipment services are needed.
+DAAS has established internal procedures to assist eligible waiver participants who have exhausted their benefit for this service.